pektin-dns/feoco/README.md

     document: {}
 ```

-Your config **has to contain the above fields at minimum** else the server will not launch.
+Your config **has to contain the above fields at minimum**, else the server will not launch.

 ### Your Apps Dockerfile